vanyasem/Lomiri-Arch/BUILDING.md

 You might want to take a look at [building ARM packgages on `x86_64`](BUILDING-ARM.md), and [building `i686` packgages on `x86_64`](BUILDING-I686.md).

-First of all, trust the GPG keys mentioned above in the Building section.

 Add the package repository to `/etc/pacman.conf`:

 _Comment it out for now, as it doesn't exist yet:_